 \section{Kernelization for Matching on Bipartite Graphs}

 In this section, we investigate the possibility of efficient and effective preprocessing for \BipMatch.
-In particular, we show a linear-time computable polynomial-size kernel with respect to the parameter \paramEnv{distance~$\distPara$ to chain graphs}.
+More specifically, we show a linear-time computable polynomial-size kernel with respect to the parameter \paramEnv{distance to chain graphs}.
 In the first part of this section, we provide the definition of chain graphs and describe how to compute the parameter.
 In the second part, we discuss the kernelization algorithm.

-\subparagraph*{Definition and computation of the parameter.} We first define chain graphs which are a subclass of bipartite graphs with special monotonicity properties.
+\paragraph{Definition and computation of the parameter.} We first define chain graphs which are a subclass of bipartite graphs with special monotonicity properties.